yashodhanAgale/Lecture-scheduling/client/README.md

 3. API Endpoints
    Authentication:

-POST /api/auth/signup: Allows users to sign up with their email, password, fullName, dateOfBirth, and gender.
-The status is set to 'inactive' by default.
+POST /api/auth/signup: Allows users to sign up with their email, password, role.

 POST /api/auth/login: Authenticates users using email and password, returning a JWT token on successful login.
 Courses: